byui-cse/cse450-course/source/module-01/assessment.md

 After creating the GitHub Gist, paste its URL as the answer to the final quiz question.

-## Bonus Question
-The quiz also contains a single bonus question.
-If you choose to work on it, you can submit your answer in the Module 01 Assessment Bonus Quiz.

 Click on the `Open In Colab` button below to open a Google Colab notebook with the template for this assignment.
 Once you've completed the assignment, don't forget to take the corresponding quiz in Canvas.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/byui-cse/cse450-course/blob/master/notebooks/module01-assessment.ipynb)